xuan2261/OpenAuto.js/Readme.md

 **yingshaoxo: I do this translation is not for letting this software getting better, I was hoping that someone who knows Python very well could make an automated tool in android with Python.**

-This is a Javascript for android automation, It can be running at android without other dependencies.
+This is a Javascript tool for android automation, It can be running at android without other dependencies.
 The goal for this app is to match JsBox and Workflow at Apple Store.

 For using it, you have to compile it by yourself.